What You'll Learn

 ETs have a range of professional backgrounds, from special education to speech and language therapy to psychology.
 But they are all focused on the whole child—that is, the emotional as well as cognitive factors involved in successful learning.

-When educational therapist Ruth Lee works with children who have dyslexia, for instance, they have usually fallen behind their peers in reading skills, and are often discouraged and anxious, to some degree, about learning in general.
+When educational therapist Ruth Lee, M Ed, works with children who have dyslexia, for instance, they have usually fallen behind their peers in reading skills, and are often discouraged and anxious, to some degree, about learning in general.

 For the first couple of years of school, many kids with dyslexia successfully mask the fact that they’re not learning to decode, or sound out words, the way other kids are.
 They are able to keep up, more or less, by memorizing words and listening extra hard to the teacher.
 But by the third or fourth grade they often hit a wall, because the amount of reading, and the number of new words they are expect to be able to decipher, rises exponentially.
 “In the first three grades,” Lee notes, “we say kids are learning to read.
 By the fourth grade they need to be reading to learn.”